Award Winning Audio & Video Software

 (Advanced Audio Coding) An audio compression technology that is part of the MPEG-2 and MPEG-4 standards.
 AAC, especially MPEG-4 AAC, provides greater compression and superior sound quality than MP3 (MP3 is also an MPEG specification).

-MPEG-4 AAC are supported on Apply's ipod, mobile, Sony PSP and etc.
+MPEG-4 AAC are supported on Apple's ipod, mobile, Sony PSP, iPhone, iPad and etc. MPEG-4 also support High Definition H.264 Video.

 3GP (Mobile Video, 3GP, 3G2)